 The Site is mostly undeveloped with some existing utility infrastructure from the Site's prior use within the Devens Regional Enterprise Zone in Massachusetts.
 The existing land cover of the proposed project area consists mostly of grass with some dense wooded vegetation along the Site's eastern border.
+In accordance with Section 2.d.iii of Devens Stormwater Management regulations, "green field" conditions were modeled to assess the existing condition.
+No impervious coverage is included in the existing condition area take-offs and peak flow calculations.
 According to publicly available mapping data, there are no wetlands or other resource areas mapped on or within the immediate proximity of the Site.
 The Site is abutted by residential property to the north, Adams Circle paved roadway to the west, undeveloped land with dense wooded vegetation to the east, and undeveloped and commercial properties to the south.
 See Figure 1 for a Site Locus Map, Figure 2 for an Aerial Map, and Figure 4 for a Critical Areas Map.